 If you haven’t already, support any tall flowers such as dahlias, sweet peas, and snapdragons to protect them from damage due to heavy rain and winds.

-After your single-blooming bearded irises have finished blooming, July is a great time to dig them out of the ground and divide them.
+After your single-blooming bearded irises have finished blooming, July is a great time to dig crowded bulbs and rhizomes out of the ground, and divide and transplant them.
 These flowers like to produce flowers from the newest growth and will eventually stop flowering as heavily if they are not divided.

 Some helpful tips: